 Nowadays, more than 73% of customers shop across multiple channels, and those who do, are worth 30% more in lifetime value.
 It’s a no-brainer to sell on more channels, but it can be overwhelming if you’re doing manual tasks, which is why we recommend using ecommerce tools.

 For instance, manually formatting content outside of Shopify for these channels can be a lot of work.
-But, by connecting a product information management (PIM) system to your Shopify account, you can manage, edit and share accurate, optimized information to new channels in minutes.
+But, by using Shopify PIM solution, you can manage, edit and share accurate, optimized information to new channels in minutes.
 Plytix has a Shopify connector that allows you to sync data between Plytix and Shopify with ease and quickness.
 All of this simplifies the way you create and run marketing campaigns as you’ll be pulling information in a centralized location and tweaking it according to the needs of each campaign.

 Mistake 7: Not tracking product performance